NeutralUsername/Patience-Online-prototype/README.md

-gregaire is a 2 player solitairetype card game. it is played in alternating turns and consists of two 52 card decks.
+gregaire is a 2 player solitaire type card game. it is played in alternating turns and consists of two 52 card decks.
 _______
 install mysql, nodejs